Steam-Games-Insight-Engine/Steam-Games-Insight-Engine/README.md

 # Steam-Games-Insight-Engine
 ## Pipeline
-### This is the general workflow of our Steam Insight Engine Pipeline:
+### This is the general workflow of our Steam Games Insight Engine Pipeline:
 ![Piepline](pipeline.png)

 ## Models Folder